Divine-cell/CloudGaurd/README.md

 CloudGuard provides a fully automated workflow to detect and alert team on cloud security threats in when it happens.

 **Workflow:**
-1. Fpr this project, EC2 instances simulate threats using Bash scripts.
+1. For this project, EC2 instances simulate threats using Bash scripts.
 2. **GuardDuty** detects threats and sends findings to **Security Hub**.
 3. **EventBridge** imports findings and triggers a **Lambda** function.
 4. Lambda checks **DynamoDB** for existing finding IDs.